-If, like many other curly's, you use any form of sulfate-free shampoo.
-Your products may not remove all silicone unless those silicone has been modified to be water soluble.
-(PEG-modified silicones are all water-soluble.)
+If, like many curlies, you use any form of sulfate-free shampoo.
+Your products may not remove all silicones unless those silicones have been modified to be water soluble.
+(PEG-modified silicones are all water soluble.)
 Some of the more commonly used silicones (such as dimethicone and cyclomethicone) are not.
-However, there are many cleaners that contain soft surfactants. (such as cocamidopropyl betaine or coco betaine, which are derived from coconut oil) that remove silicone, so don't believe it when someone says, “Sulfates are the only thing that removes silicone! is not true!
+However, there are many cleaning agents that contain gentle surfactants. (like cocamidopropyl betaine or coco betaine, which are derived from coconut oil) that remove silicones, so don't believe it when someone says, “Sulfates are the only thing that removes silicone! is not true!

 SILICONES ARE NOT NECESSARILY BAD.
 AND THEY ARE SURE NOT THE ONLY INGREDIENT BUILT ON HER.

 So they got a bad name.
-Many people learn that silicones build up even after a few uses and build up so much over time that they eventually block moisture absorbed by the hair, and hair will become brittle and lifeless.
-In reality, they don't build on endlessly and probably wouldn't even build up enough to reach the moisture protection point.
-So use your own judgment ... if a product works for your curls, then agree!
+Many people learn that silicone builds up even after a few uses and that they build up so much over time that they eventually block moisture from being absorbed by the hair, and hair will become brittle and lifeless.
+In reality, they don't build endlessly and probably wouldn't even build up enough to reach the moisture protection point.
+So use your judgment… if a product works for your curls, go with it!
 The odds are just as good that you could use a silicone-free product that won't work for your curls at all.
-Works in both directions!
+Works both ways!

-RIGHT BECAUSE AN INGREDIENT NAME ENDS 'CONE, DOES NOT MAKE A SAMPLE OF IT.
+JUST BECAUSE AN INGREDIENT NAME ENDS IN 'CONE, IT IS NOT A SAMPLE YET.

 Like everything else, there is no black and white when it comes to silicone.
 All cones are not created equal, just as no two people have the same hair.
 What works for your hair may not work for your friend's hair or your sister's hair.
 The fact is that while some ingredients of the product should be avoided, silicone is not necessarily one of them.
-In fact it contains Controlled Chaos Curl Creme amodimethicone, a silicone that releases her grip on the hair when using water, so it rinses out completely!
-So you see that it is not all-or-nothing when it comes to the 'cones'.
-So do not immediately exclude a product and do not be afraid of them! it is never permanent!
+In fact it contains Controlled Chaos Curl Crème amodimethicone, a silicone that, when used with water, releases its hold on the hair, so it rinses out completely!
+So you see that it is not just all-or-nothing when it comes to the "cones".
+So do not immediately rule out a product and do not be afraid of them! it is never permanent!
 So go ahead and try the product!
 You will be amazed.